The Complete Guide to Crushed Stone and Gravel

 One of the key differences in the look and feel of crushed stone and gravel is the edges of the stone.

 Unlike crushed stone, gravel is usually sold and used in its natural state.
-If it is crushed, gravel loses its unique smooth rounded texture and becomes crushed stone.
+If it is crushed, gravel loses its unique smooth rounded texture and simply becomes crushed stone.

 For example, depending on the region of the United States, crushed stone in the size of a few mm to 2 inches is referred to as “gravel,” even if it has been crushed and is no longer smooth.